-Expeditions also operate Sunday to Friday in one-week programs, with a season that last anywhere from 8-10 weeks starting end of May through mid-August.
-We currently offer Expeditions in Colorado, California, and Oregon.
+Expeditions also operate Sunday to Friday in one-week programs, with a season that lasts anywhere from 8-10 weeks starting end of May through early-August.
+We currently offer Expeditions in Colorado and California.

 When entering the parking lot at camp, please slow to 5 MPH and watch for kids.
-Park in a designated spot and accompany your camper to sign them in at camp.
+Park in a designated spot and accompany your camper to sign them in with their instructor.
 When picking up, please park in designated spaces then proceed to your child's instructor to sign them out.